bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 Patching
 ~~~~~~~~

-|ColumnDataSource| patching is an efficient way to update slices of a data source.
-By using the
+|ColumnDataSource| patching is an efficient way to update slices of a data
+source.
+By using the :func:`~bokeh.models.sources.ColumnDataSource.patch`
-``patch`` method, Bokeh only needs to send new data to the browser instead of the entire dataset.
+method, Bokeh only sends new data to the browser instead of the entire
+dataset.

-The ``patch`` method should be passed a dict mapping column names to list of tuples that represent
-a patch change to apply.
+The :func:`~bokeh.models.sources.ColumnDataSource.patch` requires a dict which
+maps column names to list of tuples that represent a patch change to apply.

-The tuples that describe patch changes are of the form:
+Examples of tuples to be used with
+:func:`~bokeh.models.sources.ColumnDataSource.patch`:

 .. code-block:: python